erymuzuan/rx/source/web/web.sph/docs/EntityDefinition.md

 ```

 This is very natural way storing your data, in a way that we all understand, there's no need to artificially model after tables and relatioships.
-The way `Rx Developer' take care of your data is known as `Document` store database.
+The way `Rx Developer` take care of your data is known as `Document` store database.
 You can read more about [Document database](http://en.wikipedia.org/wiki/Document-oriented_database) in Wikipedia.

 Notice that `Address` is just another object that belongs to the `Patient` entity, what makes  `Patient` and `Address` diferrent is very minimal
 *`Patient` is an object that you interested to track it's life time